 If your child’s aviation dreams are actually more than that, and are a true passion, it’s best if your kids start flying at a young age.
 That’s because much of the aviation industry is based on seniority.
 So, the earlier you can get them started, the better equipped they will be to get an aviation-related job at a young age.

 Since each aviation-related industry has their own standards and their own aircraft, commercial airlines, the Air Force, and other companies put a significant amount of time and money into training their pilots.
 They’ll get a much better return on their investment when they can hire, train, and keep a young pilot for many years versus doing the same with an older one.

 #4: If your kids are interested in flying, enroll them in an aviation high school.

-While further education after high school is often required for aviation careers, that doesn’t mean your child has to wait until then to start in-depth learning about aviation.
+While further education after high school is often required for aviation careers, that doesn’t mean your teen has to wait until then to start in-depth learning about aviation.
 Instead, there are aviation high schools where students can get a STEM education with aviation-related classes and instruction included.

 Rising Aviation High School – Where Kids Start Flying as Teens!

 With its campus located at the Addison Airport (KADS) in Addison, TX, and a new location coming soon to the Dallas Executive Airport (KRBD), Rising Aviation High School gives students in the Dallas metroplex region a solid aviation education at a young age.
 Students take part in a self-paced educational program while also having a variety of hands-on aviation experiences.